-Chickenpox is a highly contagious viral infection that can have severe complications.
-Some people hold “pox parties” to enable their children to build immunity, but this can be risky.
+Before the chickenpox vaccine, some people held “pox parties” to enable their children to build immunity.
+Some people still hold chickenpox parties, but this can be risky.

 Before the chickenpox vaccine, many people used pox parties as a way to infect their children with the virus.
 The idea was to enable them to build immunity before reaching adulthood, when the symptoms of the infection can be